German wine: Classification

 On wine labels, German wine may be classified according to the residual sugar of the wine.
 Trocken refers to dry wine.
 These wines have less than 9 grams/liter of residual sugar.
 Halbtrocken wines are off-dry and have 9–18 grams/liter of residual sugar.
 Due to the high acidity ("crispness") of many German wines, the taste profile of many halbtrocken wines fall within the "internationally dry" spectrum rather than being appreciably sweet.
-Feinherb wines are slightly more sweet than halbtrocken wines.
+Feinherb wines are slightly sweeter than halbtrocken wines.
 Lieblich wines are noticeably sweet; except for the high category Prädikatsweine of type Beerenauslese and above, lieblich wines from Germany are usually of the low Tafelwein category.
 The number of German wines produced in a lieblich style has dropped markedly since the style went out of fashion in the 1980s.

 In recent years, the Verband Deutscher Prädikatsweingüter (VDP), which is a private marketing club founded in 1910, has lobbied for the recognition of a vineyard classification, but its effort have not yet changed national law.

 There are also several terms to identify the grower and producers of the wine: